xinhangl44-blip/KubeGPU/README.md

 A Kubernetes Scheduler Framework plugin for GPU workloads.
 Extends the default scheduler with VRAM-aware bin-packing, gang scheduling, deadlock detection, and KV cache-aware inference routing.

-Built as a learning project during Y1 at NUS CEG, deployed on k3s + WSL2 with RTX 5060 Ti.
+Built during Y1 at NUS CEG, deployed on k3s + WSL2 with RTX 5060 Ti.

 ---